Skip to content

 1. Triggers fire across all four platforms.
 Zoom, Meet, Teams, Webex – no more “did Granola catch this one?”

 2. Whole-recording transcription is markedly better.
-Universal-3-Pro on a complete file outperforms streaming transcription on the same call, especially on accented speech, numbers and proper nouns
+Universal-3.5-Pro on a complete file outperforms streaming transcription on the same call, especially on accented speech, numbers and proper nouns

 3. Real names in the speaker column.
-When the platform exposes participant names (which Zoom, Meet and Teams do) the transcript shows “Sarah Cohen” not “Speaker 2”.
-Edge cases exist on phone dial-ins and duplicate display names, but the major platforms work
+When the platform exposes participant names (which Zoom, Meet and Teams do) the transcript shows “Sarah Cohen” not “Speaker 2”

 4. Transcript files in a folder I own. ~/call-transcripts/inbox/ by default, configurable in preferences.
 They’re markdown, so anything else I work with can read them

 5. Frontmatter that makes downstream processing trivial.
 Date, platform, meeting title, participants, duration and the Recall upload ID.
-Filterable, searchable, machine-readable on day one
+Whatever picks the files up can filter on those fields without parsing the transcript

 What it doesn’t do